 - Breast cancer survival rates are continuing to increase each year.
 There are more than 2,533 women living in Ireland currently, who have survived breast cancer.

 What is breast cancer?

 The breast is made up of millions of cells.
 Breast cancer develops when a single cell or group of cells begin to multiply out of control and forms a tumour.
 The breasts consist of fatty tissue and lobules that are connected to the nipple by ducts.
 Breast cancer usually starts in cells that line a duct or lobule.
 Sometimes cells can break away and travel to other parts of the body, starting new tumours.
 You can find out more about the breasts and the lymphatic system here.

 Risks of getting Breast Cancer

 This section is about things that affect the risk of breast cancer.
 Even if you have one or more of the risk factors below, it doesn’t mean you will definitely develop breast cancer.

 Breast cancer is not fully understood but we do know some of the risk factors that increase a woman’s chance of getting breast cancer.
 Knowing about these risks can help you to take important steps to look after yourself.

 Key Risk Factors

-- Being a woman- the female hormones estrogen and progesterone can promote breast cancer cell growth.
+- Being born female- the female hormones estrogen and progesterone can promote breast cancer cell growth.

 - Starting your periods at a younger age or having a late menopause increases the risk of breast cancer.